-• 24 Last date to publish Appropriation Ordinance (within 10 business days).
+23 Last date to publish Appropriation Ordinance (within 10 business days).

-JUNE 2016
+JUNE 2017

-• 30 Last day to adopt Annual Budget Ordinance pursuant to the District's Rules of Order and Operational Procedure.
+- 5 Approval of proposed Fee Ordinance by Operations Committee. - 8 Approval of proposed Fee Ordinance by Finance Committee. - 30 Last day to adopt Annual Budget Ordinance pursuant to the District Rules of Order and Operational Procedure.

-SEPTEMBER 2016
+SEPTEMBER 2017

 - 21 30 Period during which notice of hearing on taxes exceeding 105% of last year's extension must be published (7-14 days prior to hearing).
-Notice must comply with the Truth in Taxation Act.
-30 Last date by which Appropriation Ordinance must be adopted pursuant to statute and LCFPD Rules of Order - Last date by which Appropriation Ordinance must be adopted pursuant to statute and LCFPD Rules of Order and Operational Procedures (last day of first quarter of fiscal year).
+Notice must comply with the Truth in Taxation Act. - 30 Last date by which Appropriation Ordinance must be adopted pursuant to statute and LCFPD Rules of Order and Operational Procedures (last day of first quarter of fiscal year).